Inflationary relics from an Ultra-Slow-Roll plateau: Conclusions

 The enhanced curvature perturbation that forms PBHs can also induce gravitational waves at the horizon reentry, which can be used to crosscheck this scenario.
 For instance, if asteroid–mass PBHs constitute all of the dark matter, the induced gravitational waves peak at mHz, with an amplitude of $\Omega_\GW\sim10^{-10}$, which is detectable by space-borne interferometers like LISA, Taiji, and TianQin.
 This prediction is robust against non-Gaussianity \cite{Cai:2018dig,Unal:2018yaa,Bartolo:2018evs}.
 The previous studies did not consider the PBHs from bubble channel, which, however, contributes sub-dominantly to the total abundance in the ultra-slow-roll model.

 Our discussion here can be simply extended to a broader survey of plateau shapes (including small nonzero slopes), multifield generalizations, as well as an exploration of observational consequences of a mixed-channel mass function.
+Also, here we have focused in the case of a sharp transition to slow roll after the USR plateau.
+A smooth transition, on the other hand, introduces additional dynamics, since perturbations grow exponentially while the field decelerates towards the new attractor solution.
+The result is then sensitive to the second derivative of the potential in the region matching the plateau with the second slow roll slope.
+Consideration of such models requires a dedicated study, which is well beyond the scope of the present work, and is left for further research.
 A more extensive consideration of stochastic effects may also be relevant \cite{Cruces:2021iwq,Tada:2021zzj,Figueroa:2021zah,Pattison:2021oen,Cruces:2022imf,Raatikainen:2023bzk,Tomberg:2025fku,Caravano:2024tlp,Caravano:2024moy,Mizuguchi:2024kbl,Raatikainen:2025gpd,Animali:2025pyf,Caravano:2025diq}.
 In addition, it would be interesting to evaluate the impact of deviations from sphericity on PBH production rates and on the resulting mass functions \cite{Escriva:2024aeo,Escriva:2024lmm}.
 We leave these for future works.